Dynatrace/fastlane-plugin-dynatrace/README.md

 You can generate a session by running `fastlane spaceauth -u user@email.com` on your machine and copy the output into an environment variable `FASTLANE_SESSION` on the target system (e.g. CI).

 > Note:
 > - Session is only valid for the "region" you created it in.
-If you CI is in a different geographical location the authentication might fail
+If your CI is in a different geographical location, the authentication might fail
 > - Generated sessions are valid for up to one month.
 Apple's API doesn't specify details about that, so it is only noticable by a failing build

 ## Example